- 19 Feb 2026

 My first Git commit is dated June 10, 2020.
 I didn't know native iOS or Android development, but I was reading a book about building an Uber clone with Codename One, and it inspired me so much that I decided to build the whole thing myself.
 I believed I could ship a mobile app without becoming a Swift/Kotlin developer first.
 That belief was naïve in some ways, but it removed the biggest obstacle: hesitation.

-Naming it made it real
+Naming made it real

 The first working name was takeAndCharge.
 Then I shared the idea with a group of friends and, in a very informal setting, we started brainstorming names and slogans.
 Nothing structured — just jokes, ideas, and "what if we call it…?"

-"ChargeBro: charge in time, no stress to find"
+"ChargeBro: charge in time — no stress to find"

 I checked domain availability.
 It was free, so it won.
-I did the initial design in Figma myself and came up with this super simple logo:

 The hardware: six powerbanks and a SIM card